Dean Barker (sailor)

 Dean Raymond Barker (born 8 April 1973) is a New Zealand yachtsman.
 He is best known internationally for his participation in America's Cup yacht races.

 Early life and family

 Barker was born in 1973 in Takapuna, New Zealand.
 Barker's father is the New Zealander Ray Barker of the Barkers Clothing retail chain.
 Dean Barker was educated at Westlake Boys High School.
 Barker married former New Zealand field hockey representative Mandy Smith in February 2004.
-They have four children, three daughters; Mia, Olivia & Isla and one son Matteo.
+They have four children, three daughters; Mia, Olivia & Isla and one son, Matteo.
 Dean Barker is also a major shareholder in Kiwi Yachting Consultants.

 Early sailing career

-Barker sailed from an early age, starting out in Optimist and P Class boats, before graduating to Lasers and Finns.
+Barker sailed from an early age, starting out in Optimist and P Class dinghies, before graduating to Lasers and Finns.